MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/configure-app-management-policy.md

 To configure app management policies, you need:

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - A Workload Identity Premium license.
-For more information on Workload identity licensing, see [Frequently asked questions about Microsoft Entra Workload ID](~workload-id/workload-identities-faqs.md)
+For more information on Workload identity licensing, see [Frequently asked questions about Microsoft Entra Workload ID](~/workload-id/workload-identities-faqs.md)
-- Security Administrator role.
+- Security Administrator role and Cloud Application Administrator role.
+The Cloud Application Administrator role can only configure custom app management policies.

 ## Tenant default app management policy